ahdis/chmed/input/pagecontent/dosage.md

 ### Dosage Objects
 Dosage objects are specified in CHMED21A and describe the amount of a medication that must be applied.
 Details and examples for the 3 types ([DosageSimple](#dosagesimple), [DosageFromTo](#dosagefromto), [DosageRange](#dosagerange)) are described in the following sections.

+TBD: If their is a dosage change within the posology in CHMED16A different dosage elements have to be created in FHIR (CHMED20AF).

 #### DosageSimple
 Specifies a simple amount.
 E.g., 1 (pill) or 10 (ml).